-In 1978, the California State Department of Health Services designated UC San Diego Medical Center as a Comprehensive Emergency Medical Service Center, meaning that the facility is capable of providing a scope of services in which all medical situations can be managed on a definitive and continuous basis.
-UCSD Medical Center is the only facility so designated in San Diego and Imperial Counties, and is one of only four in California.
+Hillcrest Medical Center has been the primary teaching hospital for UC San Diego since the 1960s and the Emergency Department has been designated by the State of California as a a Comprehensive Emergency Medical Service Center, meaning that the facility is capable of providing a scope of services in which all medical situations can be managed on a definitive and continuous basis.
+UCSD Hillcrest Medical Center is the only facility so designated in San Diego and Imperial Counties, and is one of only four in California.

-The Medical Center offers a full range of primary, secondary, and tertiary care services.
-It serves as the Level I Trauma Center for both San Diego and Imperial Counties, and offers numerous highly specialized services including the Regional Burn Center, the Infant Special Care Center, the Regional Transplant Center, the Hyperbaric Medicine Center, the Comprehensive Central Nervous System Injury Center, and the General Clinical Research Center.
+The Hillcrest site offers a full range of primary, secondary, tertiary, and quarternary care services at its 446- bed acute care hospital and ambulatory care center including specialty and subspecialty clinics serving a diverse patient population.
+It serves as the Level I Trauma Center for both San Diego and Imperial Counties, and offers numerous highly specialized services including the Regional Burn Center, the Infant Special Care Center, the Regional Transplant Center, the Hyperbaric Medicine Center, the Comprehensive Central Nervous System Injury Center, Comprehensive Stroke Care Center designation, and the General Clinical Research Center.